Quasi-Gorensteinness of extended Rees algebras: Preliminaries

 For an ideal $I \subset R$, we write

-and call these rings the \textit{Rees algebra}, the \textit{extended Rees algebra}, and the \textit{associated graded ring}, respectively.
+for the \textit{Rees algebra}, the \textit{extended Rees algebra}, and the \textit{associated graded ring} of $R$ with respect to the ideal $I$, respectively.
 Sometimes, they are also called blowup algebras.
 These are the rings which appear in the construction of blowing up an affine variety along a closed subvariety in algebraic geometry. \\

-A local ring $R$ having a canonical module $\omega_R$ is called \textit{Gorenstein} if $R$ is Cohen-Macaulay and isomorphic to the canonical module $\omega_R$.
+Let $\omega_R$ denote a \textit{canonical module} of $R$ if it exists.
+Here the \textit{canonical module} is the dualizing module in the sense of Grothendieck's local duality theorem.
+For instance, when $(R,\m)$ is a complete local ring of dimension $d$, then a canonical module $\omega_R$ of $R$ is $\Hom_R( \HH_{\m}^d ( R ) , E_R(R/ \m))$, where $\HH_{\m}^d (-)$ and $E_R(-)$ denote the $d$th local cohomology with respect to $\m$ and the injective envelope, respectively.
+A local ring $R$ having a canonical module $\omega_R$ is called \textit{Gorenstein} if $R$ is Cohen-Macaulay and $R$ is the canonical module $\omega_R$.
 The second property $R \cong \omega_R$ can be isolated, and it is called the quasi-Gorenstein property.
-That is, a local ring is \textit{quasi-Gorenstein} if it is isomorphic to the canonical module $\omega_R$.
-Here the \textit{canonical module} is the dualizing module in the sense of Grothendieck's local duality theorem.
-For instance, when $(R,\m)$ is a complete local ring of dimension $d$, then a canonical module $\omega_R$ of $R$ is $\Hom_R( \HH_{\m}^d ( R ) , E_R(R/ \m))$, where $\HH_{\m}^d (-)$ and $E_R(-)$ denote the $d$-th local cohomology with respect to $\m$ and the injective envelope, respectively. \\
+That is, a local ring is \textit{quasi-Gorenstein} if it is isomorphic to the canonical module $\omega_R$. \\